knative/eventing/docs/delivery/README.md

 Here a possible set of CloudEvent extensions:

-* errorsubscriberuri: The URI of the subscriber
+* deadlettersubscriberuri: The URI of the subscriber
-* errorreason: The reason for dead lettering the event
+* deadletterreason: The reason for dead lettering the event
-* errorretry: How many times the channel tried to send the message
+* deadletterretry: How many times the channel tried to send the event